-I thought of Très Blasé as Arya Stark spoke with the Lannister soldiers.
-The alleged enemies.
-The pawns on the battlefield, and I thought of the cover story I pushed for in the next issue, the one Enrique captured so beautifully in prose.
+I thought of Très Blasé as Arya Stark spoke with the Lannister soldiers—the alleged enemies, the pawns on the battlefield.
+Then I thought of the cover story I pushed for in the next issue, the one Enrique captured so beautifully in prose.
 About the ones who fight, and for whom the fight never fully ends.

 This is our chance to do real journalism, I told Enrique, after he shared his first draft.
 Of the nearly 4 million post-9/11 veterans in America, just 3 in 10 hold bachelor’s degrees.
 We could do work that matters.
 Good work.
 Work that we’re proud of.
 Work worth fighting for.